Fill up on freshly made pasta and food made with love at these outstanding Italian restaurants in Hong Kong

 From pioneering restaurant company Red Sauce Hospitality, FINI’s is bringing Italian-American favourites to Hong Kong.
 Serving scrumptious New York-style pizzas, homemade pasta dishes as well as classic Italian inspired cocktails and wines, guests are guaranteed a joyful dining experience.
 (Oh, and we love their homemade burrata!)

-Looking for new Italian restaurants in Hong Kong?
-Franks is a new red sauce bar, restaurant and music joint.
+Looking for tasty Italian restaurants in Hong Kong that double as a great place to hang with friends?
+Franks is a red sauce bar, restaurant and music joint.
 From classic orecchiette with sausage to fettuccine with chicken offal ragu and chicken parm, Franks is definitely making Italian food more impressive and indulgent than we imagined.

 Franks, G/F & 1/F, Harilela House, 79 Wyndham Street, Central, Hong Kong, p.
 2320 0858, 中環雲咸街79號夏利里拉行地下及1樓